ArcheoHacker1501/trajecta/USER_GUIDE.md

 2. LCPA (Least Cost Path Analysis)
 ```

-You can enable verbose output when prompted.
+If you want, you can enable verbose output when prompted.
+This will print out detailed information about completed processes allowing for advanced debug.

 ## Input Data Requirements